Hammarn/1MB335/Lab5.md

 Look at the output file (the .clustal).
 Do you understand the format?

-In order to have a better overview of the alignment, we are going to use the `clustalw` program.
+To have a better overview of the alignment, we are going to use the `clustalw` program.
 Using a program with visual forwarding like this one involves a different kind of connection to Uppmax.
 Open a new tab in your terminal and type:

 ```
 ssh -Y your_user_name@rackham.uppmax.uu.se
 ```

-**If you are using a Mac** , then you first need to install `Xquartz`:
+**If you are using a Mac**, then you first need to install `Xquartz`:

 [https://www.xquartz.org/](https://www.xquartz.org/)